-Here are some of the top decluttering mistakes people make (in no particular order) and how you can avoid making them.
+Here are some of the biggest decluttering mistakes people make (in no particular order) and how you can avoid making them.

 1. Starting a Major Decluttering Project Without a Plan

 Benjamin Franklin said ‘A Failure to Plan is a Plan to Fail’, and it couldn’t be truer when doing a major decluttering project.
-Starting a major decluttering project without a plan leaves lots of room for distraction, frustration, and ultimate failure.
+Starting a major decluttering project without a plan leaves lots of room for distraction, frustration, and ultimate failure of your decluttering efforts.

-Set yourself up for success and create a decluttering plan that keeps you working through the room in a logical pattern.
-Break the room into separate sections or tasks so you have starting and stopping points in case you’re interrupted during the process.
+Set yourself up for success and create a decluttering plan that keeps you working through your entire home, room by room in a logical pattern.
+It’s a good idea to break each room into separate small areas or smaller projects so you can start and stop easily if you’re interrupted during your decluttering process.

-Always start with the quick decluttering wins to help you gain momentum and get you into the decluttering mindset before you tackle the bigger and tougher areas.
+Always start with smaller areas and quick decluttering tasks to help you gain momentum and make the mental shift before you declutter tougher areas or an entire room.

 2. Not Using a Sorting System While Decluttering

-Whether you’re doing a quick declutter or tackling an entire room, leaving the room to ‘put stuff away’ is a huge decluttering mistake and a surefire way to get distracted, which will ultimately derail your decluttering session.
+Whether you’re doing a quick declutter or tackling an entire living room at once, leaving the room to ‘put stuff away’ is a surefire way to get distracted, which will ultimately derail your decluttering session.

 You need to stay put and stay focused on the task at hand.